ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

 of output fields are reasonable).
 These tests only check that the tasks within each test's workflow complete successfully.
 They are, in essence, tests of the workflow generation, task execution (:term:`J-jobs`, :term:`ex-scripts`), and other auxiliary scripts to ensure that these scripts function correctly.
 Tested functions include creating and correctly arranging and naming directories and files, ensuring that all input files are available and readable, calling executables with correct namelists and/or options, etc. Currently, it is up to the external repositories that the App clones (:numref:`Section %s <SRWStructure>`) to check that changes to those repositories do not change results, or, if they do, to ensure that the new results are acceptable.
 (At least two of these external repositories---``UFS_UTILS`` and ``ufs-weather-model``---do have such regression tests.)
 WE2E tests are grouped into two categories that are of interest to code developers: ``fundamental`` and ``comprehensive`` tests.
-"Fundamental" tests are a lightweight but wide-reaching set of tests designed to function as a cheap "`smoke test <https://en.wikipedia.org/wiki/Smoke_testing_(software)>`__ for changes to the UFS SRW App.
-The fundamental suite of test runs common combinations of workflow tasks, physical domains, input data, physics suites, etc.
+"Fundamental" tests are a lightweight but wide-reaching set of tests designed to function as a cheap "`smoke test <https://en.wikipedia.org/wiki/Smoke_testing_(software)>`__" for changes to the UFS SRW App.
+The fundamental suite of tests runs common combinations of workflow tasks, physical domains, input data, physics suites, etc.
 The comprehensive suite of tests covers a broader range of combinations of capabilities, configurations, and components, ideally including all capabilities that *can* be run on a given platform.
-Because some capabilities are not available on all platforms (*e.g.*, retrieving data directly from NOAA HPSS), the suite of comprehensive tests varies from machine to machine.
+Because some capabilities are not available on all platforms (e.g., retrieving data directly from NOAA HPSS), the suite of comprehensive tests varies from machine to machine.
-The list of fundamental and comprehensive tests can be viewed in the ``ufs-srweather-app/tests/WE2E/machine_suites/`` directory, and are described in more detail in :doc:`this table <tables/Tests>`.
+The list of fundamental and comprehensive tests can be viewed in the ``ufs-srweather-app/tests/WE2E/machine_suites/`` directory and are described in more detail in :doc:`this table <../tables/Tests>`.

 .. note::